Let Us Unite—-Together, That Is

-I recently heard a political consultant discuss how important it was for the Democratic Party to unite together.
+I recently heard a political consultant discuss how important it was for one of the political parties to unite together.
 I must admit that I was shocked—oh, no, not at his suggestion of togetherness or his fervor in endorsing unity; rather, I was shocked at his grammar.

 Is there any way to unite other than to unite together?
 Is it possible to unite apart?
 How about uniting separately?
 Any chance that we can unite and go our separate ways?